This is the long version of XPCOM hashtable guide. The information you're looking for is probably there.

 nsTHashtable, you must declare an entry-class in a pre-defined format.
 This entry class contains the key and the data that you are hashing (just like

 PLDHash, above).
 It also declares functions that manipulate the key.
 In most cases, the functions of this entry class can be entirely inline.
 For examples of entry classes, see the declarations at

 The template parameter is the entry class.
 You must use the

 Init() function to initalize the table properly.
 At this point, use the functions

-EnumerateEntries will do enumeration, but beware that the enumeration will occur in a seemingly-random order (no sorting).
+Iterator class will do iteration, but beware that the iteration will occur in a seemingly-random order (no sorting).

 nsTHashtables can be allocated on the stack, as class members, or on the heap.